-Instructional facilities, equipment and materials are appropriate and adequate to programs, tracks and strands offered towards student skill proficiency and adequate career preparation.
+Instructional facilities, equipment and materials are relevant and appropriate to programs, tracks and strands offered towards student skill proficiency and adequate career preparation.

 The physical environment supports robust teaching and promotes optimal student learning and growth.
 The physical plant facilities and buildings must conform with DepEd requirements and the National Building Code requisites.
-It clearly provides for the needs of the size and scope of school programs/tracks/strands/specializations while upholding the learner's well-being such as health, safety and security, sanitation and hygiene.

-The campus facilities are adequate for prescribed learning activities.
+It clearly provides for the needs of the size and scope of school offerings while upholding their well-being such as health, safety and security, sanitation and hygiene.
+The campus facilities are adequate for learning activities.
 School buildings and classrooms are appropriate for educational purposes.
 Work immersion and exposure spaces provide career experience and promote student well-being.
 Inspections to ensure health and safety code requirements are regularly conducted.

-Instructional facilities, equipment and materials are functional and adequate to deliver the curriculum of the tracks and strands offered.
+Instructional facilities, equipment and materials are adequate to deliver the curriculum of the tracks and strands offered.